msveshnikov/style-scanner/server/admin.md

 ---

-### 7. DELETE /api/admin/presentations/:id
+### 7. DELETE /api/admin/insights/:id

 **Description:**
-Deletes a presentation specified by the `id` parameter.
+Deletes a insight specified by the `id` parameter.

 **Middlewares:**